Provider Choice is ready to support you through the transition to PACE. Click here for more info

 • Stay on the phone until they have told you the endorsement is finalised.
 It should be completed in one phone call.
 They should not tell you that it will take time to complete this - the endorsement process is instant.

 Have questions or would like someone to talk you through this process?
-You can call the NDIA on 1800 800 110.
-We’re also here to help - you can contact our Plan Management team on 1300 776 246.
+Call our team on 1300 776 246 and we'll walk you through it step-by-step.

 How do reimbursements work?